segmentio/segment-docs/src/getting-started/04-full-install.md

 Ultimately, you can decide to use a casing different from our recommendations; however, **the single most important aspect is that you’re consistent across your entire tracking with one casing method**.

+You can read more about [best practices for Track calls](/docs/connections/spec/best-practices-event/), .

 All of the basic [Segment methods](/docs/spec/) have a common structure and common fields which are automatically collected on every call.
 You can see these in the [common fields documentation](/docs/spec/common/).